machty/ember-concurrency/CONTRIBUTING.md

 # Contributing

-This project uses `yarn` as a package manager.
-If you're adding a new dependency, ensure that the `yarn.lock` lockfile is updated and committed into your pull request.
+This project uses `pnpm` as a package manager.
+If you're adding a new dependency, ensure that the `pnpm-lock.yaml` lockfile is updated and committed into your pull request.

 ## Addon Maintenance

 ### Installation

 * `git clone` this repository
-* `yarn install`
+* `pnpm i`

 ### Running